-- Inform Interested and Affected Parties (IAPs) about the proposed project and the EIA process; - Establish lines of communication between IAPs and the project team; - Provide an opportunity to all parties to exchange information and express their views and concerns; - Obtain contributions of IAPs and ensure that all issues, concerns and queries raised are fully documented; and - Identify all the significant issues that need to be addressed in the EIA, if warranted.
+- Inform Interested and Affected Parties (I&APs) about the proposed project and the EIA process; - Establish lines of communication between IAPs and the project team; - Provide an opportunity to all parties to exchange information and express their views and concerns; - Obtain contributions of IAPs and ensure that all issues, concerns and queries raised are fully documented; and - Identify all the significant issues that need to be addressed in the EIA, if warranted.

-PPP during the impact assessment phase revolves around the review and findings of the EIA, which are altogether presented in this Environmental Impact Report (EIR).
-All I&APs were notified of the availability of the Draft EIR, via mail, email and advertisements in local newspapers (Appendix F) as detailed in Table 6.3 below.
+PPP during the impact assessment phase revolves around the review and findings of the EIA, which were altogether presented in the Draft Environmental Impact Report (EIR).
+All I&APs have been notified of the progress to date and availability of the Draft EIR, via mail, email and advertisements in local newspapers (Appendix E) as detailed in Table 3.3 below.

-Table 6.3: Date on which the adverts were published for the review of the Draft EIR
+Table 3.3: Date on which the adverts were published for the review of the Draft EIR --- ---